 Since 1952 Historic Annapolis has led the way in preserving the city's architectural legacy and unique historic character for future generations and for residents and visitors today!
 The foundation has been instrumental in saving nearly 400 historic buildings in Annapolis.

-Watermark is proud to support an organization so dedicated to historic Annapolis.
+Watermark is proud to sponsor an organization so dedicated to historic Annapolis.
 Watermark has led countless groups to the William Paca House and in 2008 Watermark and Historic Annapolis partnered to add the interior of the Paca House to Watermark's Special Historic Hauntings ghost tour.
-In 2015 the Hauntings tour included the interior of the James Brice House, a unique opportunity for the public to tour inside the building.
+In 2015 the Hauntings tour will include the interior of the Big Brice House, a unique opportunity for the public to tour inside the building.
 In 2009 Watermark added the Paca Kitchen to its school offerings.
 Currently, the Paca Kitchen and Historic Annapolis' Hogs Head living history program are popular add-on choices for Watermark field trips in Annapolis.
 Additionally, many of Watermark's tour guides volunteer for Historic Annapolis in their free time.